 A few recent highlights from ALDI Finds include:

 - SOHL Furniture round storage ottoman: $39.99

-5. You can return any ALDI-brand item if you aren’t satisfied.
+5. ALDI’s Return Policy lets you return any ALDI-brand item if you aren’t satisfied.

-If you aren’t 100% satisfied, ALDI will refund your money and replace the item.
+If you aren’t 100% satisfied, ALDI’s “Twice as Nice Guarantee” will refund your money and replace the item.

 Gluten-free living can be crazy expensive.